morganoleary/Fine-Furnishings/README.md

 ![404 page](static/readme_images/custom-404.png)

-- The Admin Dashboard is fully functional for the site owner to navigate through user accounts - including email addresses, personal details, wishlist items, saved addresses (see more in bugs on addresses) & orders placed.
+- The Admin Dashboard is fully functional for the site owner to navigate through user accounts - including email addresses, personal details, wishlist items, saved addresses & orders placed.
 The admin dashboard also includes a place for the site owner to add, update and delete, products, product details and product categories.
 A section is also included to store contact requests from the site's contact request form.

 ![Admin Dashboard](static/readme_images/admin-site.png)